willkoehler/my_blog/pages/alternate-route-options-for-the-olentangy-trail.md

 during the trail closure.
 But for a significant number of cyclists, this section of trail is a vital transportation corridor connecting the northern suburbs to Worthington, Clintonville, OSU and downtown.

-The purpose of this document is to explore options for a safe alternate route for trail traffic while the Olentangy Trail is closed under the 315/270 interchange.
+This document outlines options to create a safe alternate route for trail traffic while the Olentangy Trail is closed under the 315/270 interchange.

 The routes proposed will not only serve to keep bike traffic flowing safely during this construction but will create new connections between neighborhoods and the Olentangy Trail, providing